Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

 password: "testing"

-First we need to create another profile that is not using the testcontainers integration.
+First, we need to create another profile that is not using the Testcontainers integration.
 Create a file called application-ci.yaml

 :